 [Section 32A inserted by No. 59 of 2006 s.
 51.]

-33. Prosecution of offenders
+33. Prosecuting offences

 (1) An offence under this Act, the Betting Control Act 1954 or any other written law relating to gambling may be prosecuted at any time.

 (2) The conviction or acquittal of a person on a charge of an offence under this Act, the Betting Control Act 1954 or any other written law relating to gambling shall not prevent a further prosecution and conviction in respect of a continuation of that offence after the date on which he was convicted or acquitted.